fj222wh/L2/documentation/development.md

         // TODO: Add an ID to the product.
 Fix to be able to add a unique id for each product?
 Should it be in the Products or should we give the ID here?
 Check if it's a Product, else return.
         // Should the ProductCatalog create the products in the catalog?
 Not sure!

+1. Tried to follow the rules when naming variables and functions from the beginning but had to change along the way as well

 ![name](/documentation/img/1.png)
 I changed the name to display productCatalog instead to make it more understandable in the store class